Cypresslin/book-repair-rolleiflex622/en/front_plate.md

 Here is a clip shows how to determine if the focus screws are properly aligned: [https://www.youtube.com/watch?v=mgkWgJbTUgg](https://www.youtube.com/watch?v=mgkWgJbTUgg)

 ### Focus Calibration
 If the focus screws are misaligned and cannot be restored to the initial state, it's time for focus calibration.
-This will be a tidius job, in the worst case not only the focus 最糟的情況就是除了要調整對焦螺絲之外，還得調整取景鏡頭。
+This will be a tidius job.
+In the worst case, the focus screw and the viewing lens are both in need of adjustment.

 Turn the focus knob to infinity, put a grounded glass or a tracing paper in the film chamber:
 ![focus calibration](../images/P1100539.JPG)
-然後重複進行：調整對焦螺絲->組合前面板->對無限遠的目標物（明亮的月亮，遠方的景物等等）對焦，當遠方的景物清晰可見時就完成了，如果還嫌不夠也可以對旋鈕上的其他距離如2m, 1.8m等距離做進一步的驗證與調整，只要記住無限遠必須合焦這點就可以了。
+And repeat the following steps: adjust the focus screws -> install the front plate -> check on a distant target (bright moon, landscape).
+It's done when the target is sharp and clear.
+You can further verify that with other distance mark like 2m, 1.8m on the focus knob, just remember it MUST be able to focus on infinity.

 ### Viewing Lens Calibration
-如果萬一在調整好對焦螺絲後，發現從底片室對一目標物正確對焦，但從取景器裡看進去卻沒有合焦，那麼這時候就需要來調整取景鏡頭了。取景鏡頭的固定方式是將鏡頭同時旋入前面板以及一塊固定板，再透過兩支螺絲將固定板鎖在前面板上，所以首先要做的就是拆掉那兩支螺絲（請參閱「拆卸前面板」章節中照片裡的黃圈就是了），接著轉鬆那片固定板之後就可以將鏡頭轉下來了，不過如果只是要微調的話不建議把它整個拆下來：
+When the target is sharp and clear from the film chamber, but not in focus from the view finder, you will need to adjust the viewing lens.
+The viewing lens is screwed to the front plate and fixed by a retainer plate with 2 screws.
+Remove those screws first (please refer to "Front Plate Removal" section, they're marked with yellow circles on the front plate), then loosen the retainer plate to free the lens.
+It's better to keep the retainer and the lens there for fine-tuning:
 ![remove taking lens](../images/RemoveViewLens.JPG)
-調整的方式是先讓拍攝鏡頭對一目標物合焦後，重複進行：轉鬆一點固定片->轉動一點取景鏡頭->從取景器檢查是否有合焦。最後調整完把螺絲鎖回去就大功告成了。
+To calibrate it, first make the taking lens focused on a target and repeat: loosen the retainer a little bit -> adjust the viewing lens -> check the result from the view finder.
+Remember to put the screws back when you're done.